How chance encounter with Suresh Raina changed 12-year-old Tilak Varma's mindset | Sports-Games

 ''Had my coach and parents not backed me, I wouldn't have come so far.
 I dedicate this innings to all of them,'' the southpaw had said moments after his whirlwind innings.

-Bayash recalled how Varma's batting in a tennis ball match at local ground, caught his attention.
+Bayash recalled how Varma's batting in a tennis ball match at a local ground, caught his attention.

 ''I saw him and felt that the kid was doing well.
 Then I called his parents and persuaded them to take the kid to my academy.
 He had issues while commuting, so he used to accompany for practice.
 We used to cover 40 km one way,'' Bayash remembered.

-Varma's is a resident of Salala Barkas area in Belapur locality and traveled to Lingapally to practice at the Legala cricket academy.
+Varma's is a resident of Salala Barkas area in Belapur locality and travelled all the way to Lingapally to practice at the Legala cricket academy.
 He studied at the Cresent Model English school.

 Bayash is elated that Varma was roped in by a champion outfit like MI where he can learn a lot from legends.